codedsunday/alx-system_engineering-devops/0x00-shell_basics/README.md

- ls -la is used to display the current directory contents, including hidden files in long format
+ls -lan is used to display the contents of the directory with the user and group IDs in long format and hidden files